10 Signs of Chemical Submission and How to Protect Your Safety at Night

 For participants

-Stay with trusted people, do not leave a disoriented person alone, immediately report suspicious behavior to the establishment's staff, and refuse to let a vulnerable person leave with a stranger or someone who insists.
+Stay with trusted people, do not leave a disoriented person alone, immediately report suspicious behavior to venue staff, and refuse to let a vulnerable person leave with a stranger or someone who insists.

 For event organizers